Sunica Design logo

 Uyghur

-The Uyghur ethnic group is a Turkic-speaking ethnic group native to Xinjiang, China.
+The Chinese Uyghur ethnic group is a Turkic-speaking ethnic group native to Xinjiang, China.
 They are Muslim and have a unique culture combining elements from Central Asia, China, and the Middle East.
 The Uyghurs have a strong sense of community and place great value on family and cultural traditions.

 Legend